-(e) is required to be disclosed by the Receiving Party to comply with applicable laws or governmental or regulatory regulations, provided that the Receiving Party provides prior written notice of such disclosure to the Disclosing Party and takes reasonable and lawful actions to avoid and/or minimize the extent of such disclosure.
+(e) is required to be disclosed by the Receiving Party to comply with applicable laws or governmental or regulatory regulations, including, without limitation, accounting disclosure rules or standards, provided that the Receiving Party provides prior written notice of such disclosure to the Disclosing Party and cooperates with the Disclosing Party’s efforts to avoid and/or minimize the extent of such disclosure.

 In the event of a disputed disclosure, the Receiving Party shall bear the burden of proof of demonstrating that the information falls under one of the above exceptions.

 5. Ownership of Proprietary Information.
 The Receiving Party agrees that the Disclosing Party is and shall remain the exclusive owner of the Proprietary Information and all patent, copyright, trade secret, trademark and other intellectual property rights therein.
 No license or conveyance of any such rights to the Receiving Party is granted or implied under this Agreement.
+Each party understands that the other party will endeavor to include in the information furnished hereunder materials that it believes to be reliable and relevant for the purposes of the other party’s evaluation, that no Disclosing Party makes any representation or warranty as to the accuracy or completeness of any information that is so provided, and that no Disclosing Party nor any Representative of such party shall have any liability to the Receiving Party or its Representatives resulting from the use of such information by such party or its Representatives.
+For purposes of this section 4, "information" is deemed to include all information furnished under this agreement.

 6. Return of Documents.
-The Receiving Party shall, upon the termination of this Agreement or the request of the Disclosing Party, return to the Disclosing Party all drawings, documents, and other tangible manifestations of Proprietary Information received by the Receiving Party pursuant to this Agreement (and all copies and reproductions thereof).
+The Receiving Party shall, upon the request of the Disclosing Party, return to the Disclosing Party all drawings, documents, and other tangible manifestations of Proprietary Information received by the Receiving Party pursuant to this Agreement (and all copies and reproductions thereof), except for that portion that may be found in analyses, compilations, studies or other documents prepared by or for a Receiving Party.
+That portion of the Proprietary Information that is found in analyses, compilations, studies or other documents prepared by or for a party, the Proprietary Information that is oral and the Proprietary Information that is not so requested or returned will be held by such party and kept subject to the terms of this agreement or destroyed.

 7. Miscellaneous.